ibm-cloud-docs/containers/cs_storage_file.md

     ```
     {: codeblock}

     `name`
     :   Enter the name of the PV object to create.

     `labels`
     :   Enter the region and the zone that you retrieved earlier.
-You must have at least one worker node in the same region and zone as your persistent storage to mount the storage in your cluster.
+You must have at least one worker node in the same region and

     `storage`
     :   Enter the storage size of the existing NFS file share that you retrieved earlier.
 The storage size must be written in gigabytes, for example, 20Gi (20 GB) or 1000Gi (1 TB), and the size must match the size of the existing file share.

     `accessMode`
-    :   Specify one of the following options:
+    :   Specify one of the following options.
         - **ReadWriteMany**: The PVC can be mounted by multiple pods.
 All pods can read from and write to the volume.
         - **ReadOnlyMany**: The PVC can be mounted by multiple pods.
 All pods have read-only access.
         - **ReadWriteOnce**: The PVC can be mounted by one pod only.
 This pod can read from and write to the volume.

     `server`
     :   Enter the NFS file share server ID that you retrieved earlier.

     `path`
     :   Enter the path to the NFS file share that you retrieved earlier.